2020 Serbian local elections: Kragujevac

 Results of the election for the City Assembly of Kragujevac:

-Nikola Dašić of the Progressive Party was chosen as mayor after the election, with the support of seventy delegates.
+Nikola Dašić of the Serbian Progressive Party was chosen as mayor after the election, with the support of seventy delegates.

 Future parliamentarian Nikola Nešić, the leader of the local party New Strength (Nova Snaga), was re-elected from the second position on the independent "An Alternative" list.
 New Strength merged into Together for Serbia in 2021, and that party in turn merged into Together in 2022.

 Mirko Čikiriz of the Movement for the Restoration of the Kingdom of Serbia was elected at the head of the For the Kingdom of Serbia list.
 He was subsequently appointed as an assistant mayor on 5 November 2020 with responsibility for co-operation with churches and religious communities.
 By virtue of holding this role, he resigned from the city assembly on 27 November.

-Military trade union official Novica Antić, who entered political life in an individual capacity, received the largely symbolic twenty-ninth position out of thirty on the METLA 2000 list.
+Future parliamentarian Slađana Radisavljević of the Democratic Party of Serbia appeared in the fourth position on the METLA list.
+Military trade union official Novica Antić, who entered political life in an individual capacity, received the largely symbolic twenty-ninth position out of thirty on the same list.

+Nikola Dašić resigned as mayor on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.